Change your clock, change your battery

 In addition to changing or checking your smoke alarm battery, residents should take note of the following fire preparedness tips:

-For more information on how to check smoke alarm batteries or have an alarm installed, contact a local fire department or the Office of the State Fire Marshal at 800-634-7854.
+For more information on how to check smoke alarm batteries or have an alarm installed, contact your local fire department or the Office of State Fire Marshal at 1.800.634.7854.